BMW M70: S70B56

 The first engine to use the S70 name is a 5576 cc variant of the M70 engine fitted only to the E31 850CSi.
-With 1,510 units produced, this is the lowest production BMW engine to date.
+With 1,510 units produced, this is the lowest production number BMW-engine, for a BMW-car to date.

 Three prototype dual overhead camshaft S70 engines were constructed, prior to the decision to not produce an E31 M8 model.